Boeing 747-8: Sales prospects

 The Boeing 747-8I was intended to fill a niche between the Airbus A380 and the Boeing 777-300ER.
 The future for the 747-8 passenger version appears limited.
 Airlines bought the original 747 primarily for its range, not its capacity.
 The advent of long-range twin-engine jets, notably Boeing's own 777, took away the 747's range advantage.
 Compared to the 747-8I, the upcoming 777-9X "mini-jumbo jet" is projected to have a lower fuel cost per seat mile and greater cargo capacity, though it has a lower passenger capacity and higher list price; consequently, the 777-9X has totaled more orders than the 747-8I due to airlines placing a high value on fuel efficiency.

-For operators that require high capacity on routes, such as Emirates Airlines, most have preferred the Airbus A380 as it is an all-new design, while the 747-8's lineage is 40 years old, although some have criticized the A380's looks and complimented the 747-8I's appearance.
+For operators that require high capacity on routes, such as Emirates, most have preferred the Airbus A380 as it is an all-new design.
+At the same time, the 747-8's lineage is 40 years old, although some have criticized the A380's looks and complimented the 747-8I's appearance.
 Analysts do not see bright prospects for very large aircraft—those with more than 400 seats—whose orders have slowed in the mid-2010s, since there are widebody twinjets with similar range and greater fuel efficiency, giving airlines more flexibility at a lower upfront cost.

 Volga-Dnepr Airlines signed a memorandum of understanding (MoU) with Boeing for the purchase of 20 more 747-8Fs at the 2015 Paris Air Show.
 This acquisition was finalized at the 2016 Farnborough Airshow.

 On October 27, 2016, UPS Airlines announced an order for 14 747-8Fs with options for an additional 14.
 The 14 options were then converted to official orders on February 1, 2018.
 Deliveries are scheduled from 2017 through 2022.
 On September 7, 2017, it was reported that Turkish Airlines was in negotiations with Boeing to purchase 8 747-8Is.

 In 2019, list-price unit cost of a 747-8I was US$418.4M and a 747-8F US$419.2M.
 By early 2019, the backlog and production rates were sufficient to sustain production until late 2022.